pcchvol/FstyleV1/README.md

 | Meta-Baseline                               | ResNet12 | 30.53 +- 0.80%     | 42.36 +- 0.35%     |
 | Baseline++ with Latent Prototype Estimation | ResNet12 | **60.66 +- 0.59%** | **77.00 +- 0.37**% |

-### Data Download

-The dataset will be provided as soon as possible after appropriate desensitization.